SpoonX/aurelia-form/doc/types.md

 # Types

 The type determines how a property in the model should be rendered.
-When not defining a type, the type is defaulted to the 'text' type.
+When not defining a type, the form-field is defaulted to the `<input type='text'>`

+Depending on the framework your using, the available types might differ.
+It is the intention to keep the functionality between framework elements the same.

 This document explains the types, what frameworks support what types and the aliases of the types.

 ## `text` `button` `color` `date` `datetime` `'datetime-local'` `email` `month` `number` `password` `range` `search` `tel` `time` `url` `week`
 > bootstrap